jnahra/Factors-that-Lead-to-Incorrectly-Called-Strikes/README.md

 I ran two decision tree models, one with the full original train set (and class_weight = 'balanced' parameter), and one with an under sampled train set to account for class imbalance.

 Next, after standard scaling the numeric variables, I ran a logistic regression with the full original train set (and class_weight = 'balanced' parameter).
-I extracted the coefficients and converted them into interpretable odds:
+I extracted the coefficients and converted them into interpretable odds (sorted in descending order):

 <img width="217" alt="image" src="https://github.com/jnahra/Factors-that-Lead-to-Incorrectly-Called-Strikes/assets/122231470/9f8e26a3-6e20-4fdc-8d30-6794ac256a0c">